- Eukaryotic Cells have a well-organized, membrane-bound nucleus and organelles.

 Functions:

-- Transport of the molecules.
+- Transport of molecules.
 The membrane is selectively permeable to some molecules present on either side of it.

-Types of Transport
+Types of Transport:

 2. Cell Wall

-- Cell wall of Algae is made of cellulose, galactans, mannans and minerals like CaCO3.
-In other plants, it consists of cellulose, hemicellulose, pectins and proteins.
+- Cell wall of algae is made of cellulose, galactans, mannans, and minerals like CaCO3.
+In other plants, it consists of cellulose, hemicellulose, pectins, and proteins.

-- It gives shape to the cell.
+- Gives shape to the cell.

-- It helps in cell-to-cell interaction.
+- Helps in cell-to-cell interaction.

 3. Endomembrane System